G

 Some examples of accepted/rejected borrow requests:

-The GLIF Website will be updated with an SP calculator, which will show you your borrow amounts.
+The GLIF Website will be updated with an SP calculator, which will show each SP how much they can borrow.

 The Borrow Cycle